GregSandoval/compiler-lexer/README.md

-The grammar corresponds to the following DFA, like in most texts, consider any missing transitions to exist and go to a common error state.
+The grammar corresponds to the following DFA, like in most texts, consider any missing transitions to exist and lead to a shared error state.
+The diagram doesn't include non-terminals, since it would be far too large to display!
+Please excuse the use of a regular expression for edges, including every edge would be a horrible mess.

 ![image](./LexerDFADiagram.png)
 ## Dependencies